Float your worries away

 To find and compare the best deals available, go to the Netflights website and use the table at the top of the results page once you’ve entered your travel details.
 From here, you will be able to compare prices by airline easily, and check for other deals during the week with the ‘Flexible Dates’ tab.

 Most direct Israel flights are only available from London to Tel Aviv.
 Usually flights to Israel from the United Kingdom will require a stopover in Europe, Turkey or Russia.
-While flying direct is quicker and often more convenient, choosing a route that includes a stopover will likely save you money.
-Airlines with service to Israel from London include UIA, British Airways, Iberia, Lufthansa and Turkish Airlines.
+While direct flights to Israel are quicker and more convenient, choosing a route that includes a stopover will likely save you money.
+Airlines offering flights from London to Israel include UIA, British Airways, Iberia, Lufthansa and Turkish Airlines.

 Although airfares will be highest in July and August, booking well in advance can still turn up some excellent deals for this peak period.